ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 TBO’s impact in the decode phase varies by scenario, with performance tied to batch size and attention processing time:

 - **Simulated MTP Scenario**: TBO provides the most substantial speedup in simulated MTP cases when processing 128 requests to generate 256 tokens per decode step.
 This is due to prolonged attention processing time, which aligns computation (e.g., DP Attention layers) with DeepEP communication overhead (e.g., combine and dispatch steps).
-The evaluation shows a 35% speedup at 128 tokens/device, with throughput 21,940 tokens/second compared to 16,161 without TBO.
+The evaluation shows a 35% speedup at 128 tokens/device, with throughput 21,940 tokens per second compared to 16,161 without TBO.
-- **Real Test Cases**: Speedup in practical scenarios is contingent on batch size exceeding a threshold between 64 and 128 tokens, reaching 17,220 tokens/second at 128 tokens.
+- **Real Test Cases**: Speedup in practical scenarios is contingent on batch size exceeding a threshold between 64 and 128 tokens, reaching 17,220 tokens per second at 128 tokens.
 Below this, TBO yields minimal or negative gains (e.g., -27% at 32 tokens/device), as small decode batch sizes hinder kernel efficiency.

 #### Detail Breakdown